temporalio/documentation/blog/2022-03-01-temporal-rest.md

 The `createExpressMiddleware()` function creates an Express router with 3 endpoints:

-1. `POST /workflow/counterWorkflow`: start a new instance of `counterWorkflow`
+1. `POST /workflow/counterWorkflow`: start a new instance of `counterWorkflow`.
-2. `GET /query/getCount/:workflowId`: execute the `getCount` Query on the Workflow with the given id
+2. `GET /query/getCount/:workflowId`: execute the `getCount` Query on the Workflow with the given ID.
-3. `PUT /signal/increment/:workflowId`: send an `increment` Signal to the Workflow with the given id
+3. `PUT /signal/increment/:workflowId`: send an `increment` Signal to the Workflow with the given ID.

-Below is an example of interacting with this API using [curl](https://thecodebarbarian.com/what-javascript-developers-should-know-about-curl.html).
+Below is an example of interacting with this API using [`curl`](https://thecodebarbarian.com/what-javascript-developers-should-know-about-curl.html).
-A POST to `/workflow/counterWorkflow` creates a new Workflow instance and returns the id.
+A POST to `/workflow/counterWorkflow` creates a new Workflow instance and returns the Workflow ID.
-Then you can send a Signal to increment the counter, and execute a Query to get the current state of the counter.
+Then you can send a Signal to increment the counter, and execute a Query to get the current state of the counter:

 ```
 $ curl -X POST http://localhost:3000/workflow/counterWorkflow